 Professor and Director - Division of Gynecologic Oncology

-RESEARCH: Our research is focused on the underlying molecular defects that lead to endometrial and ovarian cancer.
-Our laboratory focuses on several aspects of gynecologic cancer.
+Our research is focused on the underlying molecular defects that lead to, confer therapy resistance and contribute to the progression of endometrial and ovarian cancers.

-Metastasis: Many endometrial cancers can be cured by surgery if the disease is restricted to the uterine body.
-Many metastasis are not recognized at time of surgery and subsequently represent recurrent metastatic disease.
-Women with endometrial cancers that have metastasized have very poor outcomes, as few effective chemotherapeutics exist for these cancers.
+- Many endometrial cancers can be cured by surgery if disease is restricted to the uterine body.
+However, some metastases are not identified at time of surgery and become recurrent metastatic disease.
+Women with endometrial cancers that have metastasized have very poor outcomes as few effective chemotherapeutics exist for these cancers.
 We are developing metastasis prediction tools for endometrial cancer which may identify pre-operatively those cancers with occult metastasis and high risk for extra-uterine spread.
 We believe if these women are identified earlier in their clinical experience their prognosis will improve.
-Furthermore, we are exploring the functional roles of metastasis-associated genes in cancer biology.
-These studies are done in conjunction with a Department of Defense funded National Gynecologic Cancer Translational Research Center of Excellence.
+Furthermore, we are exploring the functional roles of metastasis associated genes in cancer biology.
+These studies are done in collaboration with a Department of Defense National Gynecologic Cancer Translational Research Center of Excellence.